The Bloedel Conservatory: Vancouver’s Tropical Oasis

 Sub-Tropical Habitat

-The sub-tropical climactic zone contains brighter light and a lower degree of humidity.
+The sub-tropical climatic zone contains brighter light and a lower degree of humidity.
 This makes it ideal for a massive variety of brightly coloured orchids that seemingly cover every shade of the rainbow.

-The area’s backdrop is predominantly formed by banyan trees, Mediterranean palms and over 5 types of fig trees.
+The area’s backdrop is predominantly formed by banyan trees, Mediterranean palms and over five types of fig trees.

 Highlights